animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode converts PDX typed data to the corresponding application domain types if and only if the corresponding application domain types are on the classpath and the Function-annotated POJO method expects it.
+Spring Data for GemFire converts PDX typed data to the corresponding application domain types if and only if the corresponding application domain types are on the classpath and the Function-annotated POJO method expects it.